Logoi-Linguistics/Logoi-Linguistics/README.md

 ; hello/String is a Function that takes a String.
 ;

-hello/String
-    "World"

-; Abridged
+; Abridged Definition

 Name/Value
     hello/String
     Function/1
         whom
-        alert/String
+        alert!/String
             join/Strings
                 "Hello, "
                 whom
                 "!"

+hello/String
+    "World"

-; Unabridged
+; Unabridged Definition

-Name/Value ; `"Name/Value" is a MetaMetaFunction that takes a Name and a Value.`
+Name/Value                  % `"Name/Value" is a MetaMetaFunction for naming values.
-    hello/String ; `"hello" is a Function that takes a String.` Function/1 ; `"Function/1" is a MetaFunction that takes one Parameter.` whom ; `"whom" is a Parameter::X, where X = #TypeSignatureIndex#.` alert/String ; `"alert" is a Function that takes a String.` join/Strings ; `"join" is a Function that takes a List of Strings.` "Hello, " ; `"Hello, " is a Constant::String.` whom ; `"whom" is a Parameter::X, where X = #TypeSignatureIndex#.` "!" ; `"!" is a Constant::String.`
+    hello/String            % `"hello" is a Function of domain "String".
+    Function/1              % `"Function/1" is a MetaFunction of arity "1".
+        whom                % `"whom" is a Parameter::X, where X = #TypeSignatureIndex#. alert!/String       % `"alert!" is an impure Function of domain "String". join/Strings    % `"join" is a Function of domain List of "Strings".
+                "Hello, "   % `"Hello, " is a Constant::String.
+                whom        % "whom" is a Parameter::X, where X = #TypeSignatureIndex#.
+                "!"         % "!" is a Constant::String.

-hello/String    ; `"hello" is a Function that takes a String.`
+hello/String    ; `"hello" is a Function of domain String.`
     "World"     ; `"!"` is a constant of type String.`

 ;